 ELC Days at the Amazing Grace Crop Maze in Green Cove Springs were held October 9th and 16th.
 Each year ELC sponsors this fun field trip for preschools.
 Preschoolers went on a hay ride, walked through the crop maze, got up close with farm animals, jumped on the jump pad, and had an agricultural lesson.
 The ELC staff and volunteers provided an extra Fall craft.
 Each child was given a FREE copy of the book Spookley the Square Pumpkin and teachers received a bag of FALL related books for their classrooms.
 This year 450 children attended.
 Thanks to all the volunteers who helped.

-Sponsorship by the Early Learning Coalition of North Florida and Florida’s Office of Early Learning
+Sponsorship by the Early Learning Coalition of North Florida and Florida’s Division of Early Learning

 Early Learning Coalition of North Florida | 904-342-2267 [email protected]| https://elcnorthflorida.org

 Administrative Office: 2450 Old Moultrie Road, Ste.
 103, St. Augustine, FL 32086